NeuPhysics/neutrino/docs/mass.rst

    Think about spinor transformation.
 This form is a spinor.
 In this case a mass term :math:`-i\frac{1}{2}( \psi_L^\dagger \sigma^2 \psi_L^* - \psi_L^T \sigma^2 \psi_L )` becomes :math:`\frac{m}{2}\bar\Psi_L\Psi_L`.

+   This will be proved in later context.

-   Also notice that a charge conjugation
+   Also notice that a charge conjugation in Majorana rep. is identity.

 The equations becomes